asthapant/handbook/README2.md

 There is also an additional direct reset input named **CLEAR or RESET**.
 When CLEAR is 0 the flip flop is resetting,independent of clock and D values.
 It is useful because in digital systems when the power is turned on the state of flip-flops is unknown.
 Direct input CLEAR can bring all flip-flops to the known starting state prior to the clock operation.

-There are two types of Registers namely:
+There are two types of Registers based on application, namely:
  - **Shift Register**
  - **Storage Register**